blockchyp/blockchyp-go/docs/cli.md

 ## Signature Images

-If digital signature capture is enabled in the dashboard, BlockChyp will upload the signature iamge to the gateway for achival after each transaction.
+If digital signature capture is enabled in the dashboard, BlockChyp will upload the signature image to the gateway for archival after each transaction.
 You can easily bring up the transaction in the dashboard if you need to and inspect the signature, so by default signatures are not returned with API calls.